amnoah/BetterReload/README.md

 - Example: `/reload` will send a reload event to all plugins with support built in.
 - Example: `/reload plugin1` will send the reload event to only a plugin with the name plugin1.
 - Example: `/reload plugin1 plugin2` will send the reload event to only a plugin with the name plugin1 and a plugin with the name plugin2.

+# Plugins That Support BetterReload

+I am not aware of any.

+If you would like your plugin featured here, make an issue on the BetterReload GitHub page with the "Add Supported Plugin" label.
+Make sure to include the name of the plugin and a link to the page you would like people directed to.